What is Lunch and Learn?

 Training and development events do not need to be strictly business.
 The company can take advantage of lunch breaks to train employees in skills that improve their awareness and identity.
 They can also involve developing talents and building human capital.
 Employees can learn how to draw, make wood carvings, weave, learn self-defense (martial arts), yoga, fitness, etc.

 2. Diversity activities

 The growth in information and technology continues to contribute to workforce diversity, with companies hiring employees from different backgrounds, cultures, and races.
 The organization can invite guest speakers to address its diverse workforce on exciting topics that employees would like to learn more about.
 Employees can also use the opportunity to showcase their cross-cultural talents and traditions.

 3. Life skills

 The lunch and learn program may also focus on training employees on essential life skills.
-The company can train its staff nearing employment on retirement planning, income-generating activities for retirees, etc. Employees may also be interested in learning personal finance management like budgeting and managing investments.
+The company can train its staff nearing retirement on retirement planning, income-generating activities for retirees, etc. Employees may also be interested in learning personal finance management such as budgeting and managing investments.

 4. Employee-led professional development

-Cross-training involves training an employee to perform roles of another department.
-Worker A can learn the tasks allocated to B, while B can learn the tasks performed by A. The company can use the lunch and learn sessions to cross-train its employees, since it increases their value in the company, and minimizes fatigue associated with performing one function every day.
+Cross-training involves training an employee to perform the roles of another department.
+Worker A can learn the tasks allocated to B, while B can learn the tasks performed by A. The company can use the lunch and learn sessions to cross-train its employees since this increases their value in the company and minimizes fatigue associated with performing one function every day.

 Benefits of Lunch and Learn Programs

-Companies can benefit from adopting lunch and learn initiatives through several ways, including:
+Companies can benefit from adopting lunch and learn initiatives in several ways, including: